If you have an explosion of jalapeno peppers this year, here are several ways to use up as many of those jalapenos as possible.

 “What am I supposed to do when my local market has 3 pounds of tomatillos and 2 pounds of jalapenos for $0.99?
 How many poppers can you make or how much salsa can you make when you have salsa & escabeche left over from last time these things were on sale?
 Such a good deal but what will I do with them once I get them home?”

-- Candied jalapenos.
 Candied jalapenos last a long time and are easy to toss onto anything sweet.
+Check out my Candied Jalapeno Peppers Recipe.

-- Chili Paste.
 Chili pastes are simple to make and can be incorporated into various sauces or other recipes to liven things up.
 They can also be used as simple spreads over toasts or as toppings to various dishes.
 A basic paste consists of peppers, oil, garlic, seasonings and herbs that are processed into a thick paste-like consistency.
-Here is one superhot one that you can use as a springboard: Peach Ghost Pepper Chili Paste Recipe.

 As far as the tomatillos go, I would personally incorporate them, along with several jalapeno peppers, into a Mexican verde sauce.
 We had a Fajita Extravaganza not long ago and used many tomatillos.
 Here is a great recipe: